Thursday 27 December 2012

 There are some notable costs of immigrants coming into our country; most obviously the issues surrounding sex trafficking, drug gangs, and rise of Islamic fundamentalism – but you don’t have to be an immigrant to be involved in those activities – many indigenous folk get involved too.
 Yes the Government needs better border control, but it’s a terribly difficult task for any Government to realistically keep a check on the numbers coming in illegally.

-All in all, immigration benefits a nation.
+All in all, immigration benefits a nation, especially working immigrants.
 Yes there are sceptics, but here’s an amusing way to catch them out.
 The next time someone says there are too many immigrants in the UK, ask them how many immigrants there are.
 They will usually say they don’t know – to which you can respond by asking how they can say there are too many immigrants when they don’t know how many there are in the first place.
 If they try to be clever and give you a figure, ask them how they can know the number when apparently the Government doesn’t even know.

 Sunday 16 December 2012